 Write your real estate listing description using complete sentences and appropriate punctuation.
 Readers will appreciate the effort you took to write a coherent, easy-to-follow summary.

 The number of beds, baths, stories, and so on is visible elsewhere in your online listing.
 This also applies to your phone number or contact info.
 That should be available in your email or on your landing page.
 Save your real estate listing description space for the juicy details that will make potential buyers want to see it for themselves.

 Use great photos.

 This isn’t anything you can write, but photos are an incredibly important part of your listing.
 Consumers are more tech-savvy than ever and expect quality photos.
-If every image is washed out with a bright flash or is so grainy you can’t tell what you’re looking at, people will move on to the next listing.
+If your images are poorly lit, grainy, or too small to see anything, people will move on to the next listing.